holden-chen/workout-wizard-service/README.md

 # workout-wizard-service
 Microservice component for Workout Wizard Fullstack App, built with Node.js, Express, and MongoDB, and deployed via Railway

-This project is a simple API built with Express.js and connects to a MongoDB Atlas database.
+This project is a simple REST API built with Express.js and connects to a MongoDB Atlas database.

 ## Getting Started